Rua Augusto Corrêa, 1 Guamá, CEP: 66075-110 Belém-PA – Universitário, Belém – PA.

 Through powerful testimonies from frontline communities, legal experts, and Earth defenders, the Tribunal will expose systemic harms and call for transformative legal frameworks that recognize the Rights of Nature.
 Special focus will be given to the protection of Mother Earth’s defenders and the path toward a truly just transition.

-Explored during the “The End of the Fossil Fuel Era” hearing, held on 22 September 2024 at Climate Week in New York.
-This session analyzed the global dependence on fossil fuels and aligned its recommendations with the Fossil Fuel Non-Proliferation Treaty.
+The “The End of the Fossil Fuel Era” hearing, held on 22 September 2024 at Climate Week in New York analyzed the global dependence on fossil fuels and aligned its recommendations with the Fossil Fuel Non-Proliferation Treaty.

 Cases heard in New York included: